pyglet/pyglet/doc/programming_guide/examplegame.rst

 Collision response
 ------------------

-In this section, we’ll add bullets.
+In the next section, we’ll add bullets.
 This new feature will require us to start adding things to the game_objects list during the game, as well as have objects check each others’ types to make a decision about whether or not they should die.